Impact Stories

 "[My coach] would always say, 'Raye don’t panic, just breathe, and we’ll make sure everything is set.
 You are going to do well.
 We’re not just here to help you with school, we’re here to help with whatever you need to be successful!'
 I could call him at any time, and he would always answer, and by the time we got off the phone I was feeling better."

-This semester, La Raye’s years of hard work will finally pay off as she completes her bachelor’s degree in human services from Cambridge College!
-With graduation on the horizon, she is already working full-time in her field, in a position where she feels valued, and where she can learn and grow each day.
+Last year, La Raye’s years of hard work finally paid off when she completed her bachelor’s degree in human services from Cambridge College!
+With graduation behind her, she is now working full-time in her field, in a position where she feels valued, and where she can learn and grow each day.
 La Raye plans to pursue a master’s degree in counseling psychology in the near future, and use this credential to open her own counseling practice where she can encourage and motivate others to see that mistakes don’t define who they are, and help them build towards their best selves.
-Her children have an incredible role model in their mother - and her youngest child is beginning college herself this year!
+Her children have an incredible role model in their mother - and her youngest child has begun college herself!
 The future looks truly bright for La Raye and her family.